-“You’re really getting down to almost less than $2,000 dollars an acre,” he says.
-“When you’re talking about (companies with) multimillion dollar operations over many sites, it’s not really very much of a money commitment.”
+“You’re really getting down to almost less than $2,000 dollars an acre,” he said.
+“When you’re talking about (companies with) multimillion-dollar operations over many sites, it’s not really very much of a money commitment.”

 For now, the agency isn’t proposing to make any of these methods mandatory.
-So far, Sitch says, gas companies have been receptive to the group’s ideas.
+So far, Sitch said, gas companies have been receptive to the group’s ideas.

 Because of a drop in the price of natural gas, fracking operations have been relatively slow in the forest in the last few years, according to Ben Gamble, a natural gas forester for the 150,000-acre Tiadaghton State Forest.

-“For maybe two years straight, we’ve had almost nothing,” says Gamble, who is part of the mock well pad study team.
+“For maybe two years straight, we’ve had almost nothing,” said Gamble, who is part of the mock well pad study team.

 But with nearly a third of the forest leased to gas companies, he expects drilling rigs to come back if the price of gas goes up.